 Article 50 – this was inserted into the European Union (EU) Treaty by the Lisbon Treaty in 2009 and allows a Member State to formally leave the EU – although there is a set procedure for doing this.

-Brexit Day – it’s 29th March, 2019 and when the UK will officially leave the European Union.
+Brexit Day – it’s now the 31st of January, 2020 and when the UK will officially leave the European Union.

 Brexiters/Brexiteers – short for those who are in favour of Brexit.